 Can you help us?

-Send a letter to the Right Honourable Michael Gove MP, Secretary of State for Environment, Food and Rural Affairs, urging him to ban the import of elephants into the UK and to introduce a moratorium on breeding elephants, with the objective of phasing out the keeping of elephants in UK zoos.
+Send a letter to the Secretary of State for Environment, Food and Rural Affairs, urging them to ban the import of elephants into the UK and to introduce a moratorium on breeding elephants, with the objective of phasing out the keeping of elephants in UK zoos.
 You don’t have to live in the UK to take part.

 Donate today and help Born Free in its campaign against keeping wild animals in captivity.

 Born Free is calling for the keeping of elephants in UK zoos to be phased out.
 If you agree, please share our campaign with your family and friends.